Treat yourself to the BEST Cranberry Moscow Mule this holiday season!

 Serve this festive cocktail all throughout the holiday season (and beyond).
 It makes a wonderful addition to Thanksgiving, Christmas, or any seasonal get together.

 Wondering what's in a Cranberry Mule?
-If you've never made a Moscow Mule before, you might be surprised by how basic they are!
+If you've never made this drink before, you might be surprised by how basic they are!
 Here's what you'll need:

 - Lime Juice - Fresh juice is a must for this drink!
 Do not use bottled juice.